You are here

 • Classical and modern Views use a concept of derived demand concept (read Recardian theory of rent here)

-• Both Views use the concept of economic rent despite classical view limits the concept of rent to the pure economic rent.
+• Both Views use the concept of economic rent despite the classical view limiting the idea of rent to pure economic rent.

-• Both views use the demand for and supply of approach in a determination of rent despite classical view being implicit.
+• Both views use the demand-for-and-supply approach to determining rent, despite the classical view being implicit.

 Differences

-• Classical view postulates that only land earns rent: land rent/pure economic rent whereas modern view argues that all factors of production earn rent.
+• The classical view postulates that only land earns rent: land rent/pure economic rent whereas the modern view argues that all factors of production earn rent.

-• While rent is surplus, superfluous, and unnecessary reward for the use of land for classical economists, it is excess amount over transfer earnings for modern economists.
+• While rent is a surplus, superfluous, and unnecessary reward for using land for classical economists, it is an excess amount over transfer earnings for modern economists.

-• Classical view does not identify the alternative uses of land, but modern view does identify the alternative uses of factors.
+• The classical view does not identify the alternative uses of land, but the modern view does identify the alternative uses of factors.

-• Classical view is related to the long run whereas modern view is related to both long- and short run.
+• The classical view is related to the long run whereas the modern view is related to both the long- and short run.

-• Rent does not enter into the cost of production in classical view whereas transfer earning, which looks like rent in classical view, enters into the cost of production in modern view.
+• Rent does not enter into the cost of production in the classical view, whereas transfer earning, which looks like rent in the classical view, enters into the cost of production in the modern view.

-• Classical view concerns with pure economic rent whereas modern view regards pure economic rent is a special case of the economic rent.
+• The classical view concerns pure economic rent, whereas the modern view regards pure economic rent as a special case of economic rent.

 Leave a Reply